 - When a tree abuts a sidewalk, its limbs must be 7.5 feet above the surface.

 - When a tree abuts a local street, its limbs must be 11 feet above the surface.

 - When a tree abuts an arterial street, its limbs must be 14 feet above the surface.

-To make a nuisance complaint regarding vegetation obstructions of sidewalks, paths, streets, and other rights of way, call the Neighborhood Inspections Complaint Line at 503-823-CODE (2633).
+To make a nuisance complaint regarding vegetation obstructions of sidewalks, paths, streets, and other right-of-way, call the Neighborhood Inspections Complaint Line at 503-823-2633 (CODE).
 You will be asked to provide your name, address, phone or email, and nature of complaint; the address of the property (if the specific address is unknown, then a description of the property location); and a description of the issue of concern.
 Or submit your complaint online using the Neighborhood Nuisance Online Complaint Form.